Dr David Sergeant

 My own poetry and fiction have appeared in numerous publications in the UK and internationally; I have also published two collections of poetry and a collaboration with the composer Martin Suckling, as well as essays on Ted Hughes and Robert Burns.

-I lead the "Environment and Literature" research cluster in English and Creative Writing, and take part in the work of the Arts Institute.
-I am a member of the Operations Team for the Sustainable Earth Institute, and regularly collaborate with the University's Cognition Institute; while beyond Plymouth I am also involved with the Future Earth ECR network.
+I co-lead the "Environment Cultures" cluster in Plymouth's Arts Institute, am a member of the Operations Team for the Sustainable Earth Institute, and am also involved with the Future Earth ECR network.

 · The Pronoun Utopia.
 Poems.
 London: Green Bottle Press, 2017.